Cyclically adjusted price-to-earnings ratio

-The ratio was invented by American economist Robert J. Shiller.

 The ratio is used to gauge whether a stock, or group of stocks, is undervalued or overvalued by comparing its current market price to its inflation-adjusted historical earnings record.

 It is a variant of the more popular price to earning ratio and is calculated by dividing the current price of a stock by its average inflation-adjusted earnings over the last 10 years.

 Using average earnings over the last decade helps to smooth out the impact of business cycles and other events and gives a better picture of a company's sustainable earning power.

 It is not intended as an indicator of impending market crashes, although high CAPE values have been associated with such events.